-Compared to the rest of the Seattle Metropolitan Area market, the Belltown submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Belltown submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 42 listings have been listed, so you'll want to check back regularly for new listings.
-About 17% of the available leases in the Belltown are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 35 listings have been listed, which means office spaces are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 6% of the available leases in the Belltown are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,790 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this area are around 6 stories.
-Most buildings in this market were built in 1965 and are Class A.
+Even though the median size is 5,910 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are close to 4 stories.
+Most buildings in this region were built in 1963 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
+A large portion of this market is residential, but there's plenty of office_space.
 Arts, entertainment, and restaurants are the dominant industries in this area.
-Most of the occupants of Belltown work from home.
-Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.
+Most of the residents of Belltown work from home.
+Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.